wp-plugins/weblumia-slider/readme.txt

 == Description ==

 Features
-* Admin interface to add, edit and manage slier and images
-* Capable of handling multiple images and videos
+1.Admin interface to add, edit and manage slier and images 2.Capable of handling multiple images and videos

 Shortcodes